TheJelmega/prog-lang/design/README.md

 Constants live throught the entirety of the program and any reference to them is always valid.

-Constants may be of types that have a destructor, and will be dropped when the copy of the value that they are assigned too go out of scope.
+Constants may be of types that have a destructor, and will be dropped when the copy of the value that they are assigned to go out of scope.

 When defined inside of an implementation, the const item will be an associated with that type.